Two adults and a child die at Loch Lomond in Scotland

 Loch Lomond: Two adults and child die in water in Scotland

-Two adults and one child have died after getting into difficulty in Loch Lomond, police have said
+Five people have died after getting into trouble in the water since Friday

 Three people have died after getting into difficulty in the water near Loch Lomond on Saturday evening.